Enhance Checkbox and Radio Button Design Using CSS3

 }

-The styles above actually also apply to the checkbox input type.
-The only difference is that the radio input type is a circle.
-To achive the effect, we add border-radius with a radius size half of the height and width.
+The above styles can also be applied to the checkbox input type.
+The only difference is that the radio input type is circular.
+To achieve this, we add border-radius with a value that’s half the height and width.

 .radio label:before {